Muschamp Rd

 It turns out they were in the mountaineering club and they needed to exercise in the cold.
 Several of them spoke good English.
 I basically coaxed a few photos out of my dead batteries because this had to be blogged about.
 Eventually I got talked into doing some Chin ups.
 I did them with a close reverse grip and was surprised I could do a couple.
 After I stopped I learned that grip was not allowed.
 Most of the girls were not actually doing chin ups, they were hanging for endurance I guess with another girl supporting them somewhat.
 Two senior girls counted off the time.

 One of the senior girls Chen Li did some real chin ups in between just for fun.
-She could do more than me and she did them with the ‘right’ grip.
-I couldn’t do them the ‘right’ way because it put too much stress on my very badly messed up right shoulder and back.
+She could do more than me and she did them with the “right” grip.
+I couldn’t do them the “right” way because it put too much stress on my very badly messed up right shoulder and back.
 It didn’t hurt my manhood any to learn this, I know just how badly messed up my body is.
-And I’m also well aware of how strong little Chinese girls can be.

-Look at the success the Chinese have had in the Olympics in events like woman’s Gymnastics and weightlifting by scouring the countryside for girls of hearty peasent stock.
+Look at the success the Chinese have had in the Olympics in events like woman’s gymnastics and weightlifting by scouring the countryside for girls of hearty peasant stock.
 I joked with Danna I would do the same while we were living in Prince George.
 I fully admit I’m of Northern Barbarian stock myself.

 Martin Nash is actually the same age as me.
 I think Steve is one year older.
-He plays for the Canadian National Soccer team sometimes.
-I know I played rugby against him in the High School Championship tournament no less.
+Martin plays for the Canadian National Soccer team sometimes.
+I know I played rugby against him in the high school championship tournament no less.
 I possibly played against Steve as well, as he was at least a three sport star at SMU.
 It is inconceiveable I didn’t play soccer against Martin a time or two.
 I don’t remember him though, maybe he played selects and SMU didn’t play triple A in soccer or something.
 When I got to UVIC Ben Charlton remembered me from soccer and seemed to recall losing to Cowichan a few times as an Oak Bay player whereas I seemed to remember things the other way around.

 I never played rugby with Ben though.
 He was elevated above the Jutes somehow.
 I basically had to quit rugby because of my back and shoulder and the computer science co-op.
 It got so that often after tackling someone hard I couldn’t raise my arm above my head in the next scrum or lineout.
 I think playing through two shoulder injuries my senior rugby season is where I did the damage but Pat’s recalling me to indoor soccer goaltending and my own stupidity has made things worse since 2001.
 People remembered my number after I hit them though.